-It appears that I have accidentally joined the Fun Police.
+It appears that I have accidentally joined the Fun Police and become a Helicopter Mother.

 |Caitlin, enjoying an afternoon of micro-managed playtime with her mother|